 What is EEML?

-EEML is a one-week summer school covering core topics in machine learning and artificial intelligence.
-The programme includes both lectures and hands-on workshops designed to enhance both theoretical understanding and practical skills.
+EEML is a one-week summer school covering machine learning and AI.
+The programme combines lectures with hands-on workshops covering both theory and practice.

 EEML 2025 by the Numbers: